qwertie/loyc.net/les/juxtaposition-discussion.md

 If we're going to define keywords, then certainly we should define `null`, `false` and `true` (rather than using `@null`, `@false` and `@true` as in LESv2).

 In LESv2 with superexpressions, there was an ambiguity in `A - B` between the normal infix interpretation and the superexpression interpretation `A (-B)`.
 Perhaps this is why Haskell only has a single prefix operator in total - to limit the probability that someone would erroneously write things like `f !x` or `f ~x`, expecting their punctuation to be treated as a prefix operator.
-However, I don't think our new juxtaposition operator has an ambiguity related to this, nor does Haskell.
+However, I don't think our new juxtaposition operator has an ambiguity related to this, nor does Haskell (because the precedence of the RHS of the juxtaposition excludes prefix operators).

 Currently in LES, `(a; b)` is a tuple.
 Arguably, `f (a.b; c)` should be illegal because it's not clear if this was meant to be a normal function call or a juxtaposition-call with one parameter that happens to be a tuple.